winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : showNELNat exampleNEL1345 ≡ "[| 1, 3, 4, 5 |]"
 ```

-Let us implement a `Monad` evidence for `NEL`.
+We now turn to finding  a `Monad` evidence for `NEL`.

-It is in any case not obvious how to implement the `bind` method for a given type constructor.
-Not all type constructors are monads; for those type constructors, an implementation of `bind` that satisfies the laws is impossible.

-With `NEL`, one finds  that the trick we used for `ListC` no longer works: we cannot create a function of type `a → r → r` inside the body of `bind`.
+It turns out   that the trick we used for `ListC` no longer works: we cannot create a function of type `a → r → r` inside the body of `bind`.
 So, we need to use a different approach.

 The type of `bind` is `NEL a → (a → NEL b) → NEL b`.